Setup

 just agent-dev # or agent-qa, or agent-pm

-The just agent-* recipes in this repo's Justfile are concrete examples of how to drive each role; copy them into your own project's Justfile and adjust.
+Each invocation is a one-shot: the agent claims work, executes one cycle, and exits.
+An external executor (cron, scheduler, supervisor) is responsible for re-invoking the agent on its cadence.
+The just agent-* recipes in this repo's Justfile are concrete examples of how to drive a single cycle; copy them into your own project's Justfile and adjust.

 Other agent harnesses (Codex, Aider, etc.) should work in principle — the agent just needs to be able to read prompts from fjx <role> prompt, run shell commands, and edit files — but the wrappers fjx init lays down are tested against Claude Code.